genmon/aboutfeeds/index.md

 and **paste in the Feed URL.**

-You can now read the latest content in your newsreader.
+**You're done!** You can now read the latest content in your newsreader.

 # Who made this site?

 **About Feeds** is a free site from [Matt Webb](http://interconnected.org).
-I made this site because using web feeds for the first time is hard, and that limits the number of people who use feeds.
+I made this site because _using web feeds for the first time is hard,_ and that limits the number of people who use feeds.
 But it's good when web feeds are popular, because

 - for **users,** they can read the latest content easily without being bothered by ads and pop-overs...
 It's a calmer, more pleasant reading experience.
 And the latest content is guaranteed to get through, and not get lost in the email inbox or get skipped over by a Facebook algorithm.
-- for **site owners,** they can reach readers directly, without having to chase virality with clickbait headlines on Twitter, or pay for access on Facebook.
-Feeds and newsreaders make for a medium that favours the indies and the smaller players.
+- for **site owners,** they can reach readers directly, without having to chase virality with clickbait headlines on Twitter, or pay for access to users on Facebook.
+Feeds and newsreaders together favour the indies and the smaller players.

-No-one owns web feeds, so there's no-one collecting all the personal data and profiting off it, or harvesting email addresses.
+**No-one owns web feeds, so there's no-one harvesing all the personal data and profiting off it,** or collecting email addresses to spam later.
 Subscribing is opt-in, so it's spam proof.
 And that's great.

-But also because no-one owns web feeds, it's no-one's responsibility to ensure a great user experience.
+**But the lack of ownership is also a problem.** Because no-one owns web feeds, it's no-one's responsibility to ensure a great user experience.
 In particular, I feel that web feeds are not friendly for new users.
+[I wrote about some of my problems with RSS here.](http://interconnected.org/home/2020/07/29/improving_rss)

-My hope is that **About Feeds** can become the default _"What is this?"_ link next to every web feed icon on the web, and I have a ton of ideas of how to make it more and more useful.
+My hope is that **About Feeds** can become the default _"Help!
+What is this?"_ link next to every web feed icon on the web.
+It's bare bones right now, and I have a ton of ideas of how to make this site more and more useful.

-To contribute or to give feedback, [visit the About Feeds repo on GitHub](https://github.com/genmon/aboutfeeds) or contact me.
+To contribute or to give feedback, [start a discussion on the About Feeds repo on GitHub](https://github.com/genmon/aboutfeeds) or contact me.
 My email address is [over here](http://interconnected.org).

 --Matt